Hittite plague

 The Hittite Plague or Hand of Nergal was an epidemic, possibly of tularemia, which occurred in the mid-to-late 14th century BC.
+It is considered the earliest known use of biological warfare.

 Background

 The Hittite Empire stretched from Turkey to Syria.
 The plague was likely an outbreak of Francisella tularensis which occurred along the Arwad–Euphrates trading route in the 14th century BC.
 Much of the ancient Near East suffered from outbreaks; however, Egypt and Assyria initiated a quarantine along their border, and they did not experience the epidemic.

 Tularemia is a bacterial infection which is still a threat.
 It is also referred to as "rabbit fever" and it is a zoonotic disease which can easily pass from animals to humans.
-The most common way that it is spread is through various insects which hop between species, such as ticks.
+The most common way that it is spread is through various arthropods which hop between species, such as ticks.
 The symptoms of an infection range from skin lesions to respiratory failure.
 Without treatment the mortality rate is 15% of those infected.
 According to former microbiologist Siro Trevisanato, "Tularemia is rare in many countries today, but remains a problem in some countries including Bulgaria."